Savuti Campsite: Best Camping and Self-Drive Safari Guide

 This is contrary to what you might expect.

-Before arriving in Botswana, we thought that the rivers would be full in summer’s rainy season.
+Before arriving in Botswana, we thought the rivers would be full in summer’s rainy season.
 The rainwater that floods the Okavango Delta, however, originates from Angola and takes months to make its way through the rivers in the north to fill those of the Delta.

 Many-white backed vultures-in-a-tree